 Online safety training needs audit Name of staff member/volunteer: Date: Do you know the name of the person who has lea online safety in school?
-Do you know what you must do if a pupil approad or issue?
-Are you familiar with the school's acceptable use agreement for staff, volunteers, governors and visitors?
-Are you familiar with the school's acceptable use agreement for pupils and parents?
-Do you regularly change your password for accessing the school's ICT systems?
-Are you familiar with the school's approach to tackling cyber-bullying?
-Are there any areas of online safety in which you would like training/further training?
+Do you know what you must do if a pupil approac or issue? hes you with a concern Are you familiar with the school's acceptable use volunteers, governors and visitors? agreement for staff, Are you familiar with the school's acceptable use and parents? agreement for pupils Do you regularly change your password for access systems?
+Are you familiar with the school's approach to tac Are there any areas of online safety in which you would like training/further training?
 Please record them here.